 There are reasons companies historically left Western countries (especially e-commerce) and set up production in other parts of the world: overhead costs.

 The sheer cost of creating a manufacturing facility from scratch in wealthy countries is often prohibitive.
-The sheer cost to buy land, to build, and obtain needed machinery in Western countries is high.
+The sheer cost to buy land, to build, and to obtain needed machinery in Western countries is high.
 Not to mention the ongoing costs for taxes, insurance, utilities, and government compliance add millions to your overhead.

 When your production is outsourced overseas, though, these costs fall enormously.
 The overall savings mean you compete on price with your rivals and secure bigger margins.